[notes from a possession]

 the trees in my rituals, the icons are too painful, the icons cut, my prayers are

-a knife I’m not sure who I’ll use them on
+not sure who I’ll use

 the conspiracy around my possession is rampant